 A final note about marketing during a natural disaster:

-Save your “thoughts and prayers,” there’s enough of that fluff floating around, and it does absolutely nothing for the people who’s lives are disrupted.
+Save your “thoughts and prayers,” there’s enough of that fluff floating around, and it does absolutely nothing for the people whose lives are disrupted.

-If your product or service doesn’t help people get their lives back to “normal,” don’t participate.
+If you’re affected by a natural disaster the first and only thing you truly want is for your life to get back to normal.
+If your product or service doesn’t help people get their lives back to normal, don’t participate.
 Save your time and cash and sit it out.
 Don’t add to the noise.
 Be helpful, be responsive, be HUMAN and make it easy to redeem or participate in whatever marketing you choose to execute.
 Your customers will remember and thank you for it.